The Bankrate promise

-Financial abuse victims aren’t restricted only to women or only those not in a bread-winning role.
-According to a 2017 survey from CentSai, 40 percent of men also reported having experienced financial abuse in relationships.
-And romantic relationships aren’t the only type in which one person may be exploited for financial gain: business partners, parents and even roommates can all be financial abusers.
+Financial abuse survivors aren’t restricted only to women or only those not in a bread-winning role.
+Men can also experience financial abuse.
+And romantic relationships aren’t the only type in which one person may be exploited for financial gain: business partners, roommates and family members can all be financial abusers.
 According to one study by researchers at USC, the most commonly reported form of elder abuse is financial abuse perpetrated by family members.

 If you begin to notice a pattern of withholding financial information or other instances of manipulation, controlling behavior or isolation, that could be a clear sign of abusive behavior.

-In some instances, cases of financial manipulation may be solved with conversation.
-If you feel comfortable raising the topic, try confronting your partner about the behavior you’ve noticed.
+Some cases of financial manipulation may be solved with a conversation.
+If you feel safe raising the topic, you might try talking with your partner about the behavior you’ve noticed.

 Thomas warns that when financial abusers are confronted about the behavior, there is a chance of retaliation by hiding money.
-“I like a lot of folks to get their house in order, get their ducks in a row and get some things in place so that they have a little bit of cash…if that abuser decides to start moving money around and they have to do things very quickly,” she says.
+“I like a lot of folks to get their house in order, get their ducks in a row and get some things in place so that they have a little bit of cash… if that abuser decides to start moving money around and they have to do things very quickly,” Thomas says.

 How to rebuild after financial abuse

-Once you’ve done what you can to protect your finances and regain financial independence, what comes next?
-The next chapter can feel overwhelming, but is ultimately an opportunity for you to lay a strong foundation on which to build the rest of your life.
+Once you’ve done what you can to protect your finances, what comes next?
+The next chapter can feel overwhelming but is ultimately an opportunity for you to lay a strong foundation on which to build the rest of your life.
 Here are steps you can take to establish your financial independence and help ensure long-term financial health.

 Open a bank account and start saving

 Opening a bank account is typically a simple process.
-You’ll need your Social Security Number and a valid ID.
+You’ll need your Social Security number and a valid ID.
 Some banks require minimum deposits for opening certain types of accounts.
-If you have enough money for the minimum deposit on a savings account, it’s a good idea to open both a checking and savings account and start contributing to savings as you’re able.
+If you have enough money for the minimum deposit on a savings account, open both a checking and savings account and start contributing to savings as you’re able.

-Prioritize saving a little of every paycheck in case of financial emergencies.
-Experts recommend directing 20 percent of your paycheck towards savings, but begin with whatever you’re able to spare.
+Prioritize saving a little of every paycheck for an emergency fund.
+Experts recommend directing 20 percent of your paycheck toward savings, but begin with whatever you’re able to save.
 Not having the money to cover unexpected expenses can have a lasting impact on your finances and cause you to go into debt.
 Aim to have at least three to six months’ worth of essential expenses.
 Once you have that saved, consider putting money aside for other financial goals (such as a vacation fund, money to go back to school or the deposit on a house) or investing for retirement.

 Make a budget

 Once you have your own account set up, the next step is to make a budget that fits your needs.
-By taking the time and effort to budget out your expenses, you can take control of where exactly your money is going.
+A budget will help you understand exactly where your money is going.

-There is no such thing as a one-size-fits-all budget; determine what works best for you and your financial goals and will keep you from spending more than you make each month.
+There is no such thing as a one-size-fits-all budget.
+Determine what works best for you and your financial goals.
 There are several techniques that you can try:

-- 50/30/20: This method separates your take-home pay into three different buckets: needs (rent, transportation, water, other monthly bills), wants (going out, shopping and entertainment) and savings (your savings account and other financial goals).
-Under this plan, needs should account for 50 percent of your budget, wants should take 30 percent and the last 20 percent can go towards savings.
+- 50/30/20 budget rule: This method separates your take-home pay into three different buckets: needs (rent, transportation, water and other bills), wants (going out, shopping and entertainment) and savings (your savings account and other financial goals).
+Under this plan, needs should account for 50 percent of your budget, wants should take 30 percent and the last 20 percent can go toward savings.

 - 80/20: This is a simpler version of the 50/30/20 method, in which you dedicate 20 percent of your income to savings and freely spend the rest.
-Depending on how aggressive you want to be with your savings, you can change up the percentage that you want to set aside.
+Depending on how aggressive you want to be with your savings, you can change the percentage you set aside.

-- Envelope method: For a more visual budget, label individual envelopes with certain expense categories like wants, need, savings – or something more intricate: rent, utilities, groceries, entertainment, savings.
+- Envelope method: For a more visual budget, label individual envelopes with certain expense categories like wants, needs and savings.
+Or do something more intricate: rent, utilities, groceries, entertainment, savings.
 Then set aside the amount you want to dedicate to each category for the month into its designated envelope.
 It’s generally safer to save money in a bank than in cash, however.

-- Secured credit cards – Secured cards require a deposit that acts as your line of credit.
-For example, if you put $250 down as the deposit, your credit limit on that card will equal $250 as well.
-This is a solid option for those starting from scratch with zero credit history.
+- Secured credit cards: Secured cards require a deposit that acts as your line of credit.
+For example, if you put $250 down as a deposit, your credit limit on that card will be $250.
+This is a solid option for those starting from scratch with no credit history.
 After a year of responsible spending and paying off your balance on time each month, many issuers will return the deposit.